ztgrace/changeme/README.md

 ## Installation

 changeme has only been tested on Linux and has known issues on Windows and OS X/macOS.
 Use docker to run changeme on the unsupported platforms.
+It supports either a redis-backed queue (most stable) or an in-memory backed queue.

 Stable versions of changeme can be found on the [releases](https://github.com/ztgrace/changeme/releases) page.